aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 ### Overview
 This article introduces the functions and usage of BoAT IoT Framework SDK 2.x.
-The intended readers of this article are customers who integrate the BoAT IoT Framework SDK.
+The intended readers of this guide are customers who integrate the BoAT IoT Framework SDK.

 ### Abbreviated Terms
 |Term |Explanation                                |